wix-incubator/wix-code-docs/js-wixcode-sdk/$w/guides/Styling Elements with CSS.md

 - [Video box](/video-box/css-classes)
 - [Video player](/video-player/css-classes)

-The following classes are can be customized but don't have an associated $w API:
+The following classes can be customized but don't have an associated $w API:

 ### Image button classes